cs4372/ios-study-guide/swift/Protocols.md

 ## Protocols

 - define a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality
-- can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements and it has to confrom to the protocol
+- can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements and it has to conform to the protocol
 - similar to an interface in other languages

 ### Protocol Syntax